arob5/arob5.github.io/_posts/2024-12-09-precision.md

 = -\text{Cor}[x_i,x_j|x_B].
 $$
 This establishes the relationship between the precision elements and conditional correlation.
-Under the Gaussian assumption, the equivalence with the partial correlation follows from (18). $\qquad \blacksquare$
+Owing to the Gaussian assumption, the equivalence with the partial correlation follows from (18). $\qquad \blacksquare$
 {% endkatexmm %}